-Recognize symptoms of Gaucher disease and understand the
+Recognize symptoms of Gaucher disease type 1 and understand the

 consequences of delayed diagnosis.